About Me

 After my undergraduate education, I spent two years working as the lab coordinator of the Duke Canine Cognition Center, directed by Dr. Brian Hare.
 There, I was instrumental in creating and running the Duke Puppy Kindergarten, where undergraduate student volunteers helped raise puppies to become assistance dogs.
 I also conducted research comparing wolf and dog cognition.

 In 2019, I began my Ph.D. in the Anthropology Department at the Pennsylvania State University.
 My dissertation research included studying dog behavior at a local dog park and studying dog cognition through citizen science.
+I was advised by Dr. George "PJ" Perry, and my committee also consisted of Dr. Brian Hare, Dr. Nancy Dreschel, Dr. Laura Weyrich, and Dr. Mary Shenk.
 I successfully defended my Ph.D. on May 28, 2025.
-You can view my dissertation defense here.
+You can view my dissertation defense here or read my dissertation here.